 Luang Namtha night market.
 I ate pork with rice and fresh spring rolls with the best banana shake I had Travelling Laos

-On my bus there was a mother with 3 kids and during 4 hours of windy roads they must have all thrown up 10 times each into their blue plastic bags.
+On my bus there was a mother with 3 kids.
+During 4 hours of windy roads they must have thrown up 10 times each into their blue plastic bags.

 A taxi boat runs across the mighty Mekong River that flows from China in the north to Vietnam in the south.